Glenn Bijl

-Glenn Bijl (born 13 July 1995) is a Dutch football player who plays as a right-back for Russian Premier League club PFC Krylia Sovetov Samara.
+Glenn Bijl (born 13 July 1995) is a Dutch football player who plays as a right-back for Belgian Pro League club Antwerp.

 Club career

 Bijl made his professional debut in the Eerste Divisie for FC Dordrecht on 15 January 2016 in a game against FC Eindhoven.

 On 12 August 2018, he scored FC Emmen's first ever goal in the Eredivisie.

 On 25 August 2021, he signed a three-year contract with Russian club PFC Krylia Sovetov Samara.
 On 14 December 2022, Bijl extended his contract with Krylia Sovetov until 2025.
+He left Krylia Sovetov on 30 June 2025.

+On 24 July 2025, Bijl signed a one-season contract with Antwerp in Belgium.